What is National Speech-Language-Hearing Month?

-I decided that when I was a freshman in college that I wanted to (try to) be a speech-language pathologist.
-This was after I attended a seminar about the major, Communication Sciences and Disorders and the different avenues that you could take after receiving that education - usually split into SLPs and Audiologists.
-I was then made aware that I needed to get into school (again) and obtain a graduate degree to officially call myself an SLP.
+I decided that when I was a freshman in college I wanted to (try to) be an SLP.
+This was after I attended a seminar about the undergraduate major, Communication Sciences and Disorders, and the different avenues that you could take after receiving that education; Speech-Language Pathology or Audiology, which required more advanced degrees.

-So, there I was at 22, having earned my undergraduate degree, living in Boston as a grad student while most of my other friends had real-life jobs.
+Fast forward four years, and I was 22, just having earned my undergraduate degree, living in Boston as a grad student while most of my other friends had real-life jobs.
 Let me tell you how some of my small talk conversations would go during this time…

 Random people: